Victoria & Albert's

 Our Inspector's Highlights

-• Dinner is an extravagant affair where you can choose between a seven- and a 10-course chef’s tasting menu, as well as an optional wine pairing selected by the sommelier.
-More than 700 varietals from 35 regions are available by the bottle, all overseen by maître d’hotel Israel Pérez, who also orchestrates the impeccable service.
+- Dinner is an extravagant affair where you can choose between a main dining room tasting menu or an extended offering with two additional courses, as well as an optional wine pairing selected by the sommelier.
+More than 500 varietals from 35 regions are available by the bottle, all overseen by maître d’hotel Israel Pérez, who also orchestrates the impeccable service.

-• The hushed and intimate Queen Victoria’s Room accommodates just eight guests to partake in a 10-course meal featuring French trolley service with table-side preparation and wine pairings.
+- The hushed and intimate Queen Victoria’s Room accommodates just eight guests to partake in a chef’s table menu subtly inspired by traditional English gardens.

 Things to Know

-• Plan to spend at least three hours dining — many guests stay for four to add a caviar course, step out between plates to enjoy the nightly fireworks or linger over a digestif.
+- Plan to spend at least three hours dining — many guests choose to extend their evening to further enjoy the experience.

-• Come early to relax in the resort’s gracious lobby and enjoy live jazz and ragtime from the Grand Floridian Society Orchestra.
+- Come early to relax in the resort’s gracious lobby and enjoy a cocktail at The Perch or Enchanted Rose, two of Disney’s Grand Floridian Resort & Spa’s distinctive lounges.

 The Food

-• All menus (except the vegetarian) at the modern American restaurant include an amuse-bouche; seafood, poultry and meat selections; a cheese trolley; an array of desserts by pastry chef Erich Herbitscheck; and coffee and tea service with friandises.
+- All menus (except the vegetarian) at the modern American restaurant include an amuse-bouche; seafood, poultry and meat selections; a cheese trolley; an array of desserts by pastry chef Ally Rogers; and an ornate coffee and tea service.

 The Look

-• From the warm lighting to the rich carpets, tapestry drapery and Frette table linens, the dining rooms are bathed in the richest gold and ivory hues.
-Dozens of crimson roses provide a subtle pop of color.
+- From the warm lighting to the rich carpets, tapestry drapery and Frette table linens, the dining rooms are bathed in the richest blue and ivory hues.
+Dozens of roses provide a subtle pop of color.

-• Each course is whimsically and painstakingly plated on specially selected fine china by world-renowned makers such as Bernardaud or Wedgwood.
-Riedel crystal and Sambonet silver complement the table.
+- Each course is whimsically and painstakingly plated on specially selected fine china by world-renowned makers such as Bernardaud.

 Getting There